 The Freddie Mac House Price Index (FMHPI) measures the change in housing prices for real estate markets in the U.S. The report assigns December 2000 with a benchmark of 100 and then compares the monthly change in housing prices in every city and major metro area in the nation.

-The most recent FMHPI from Freddie Mac for the Philadelphia housing market shows:
+The most recent FMHPI from Freddie Mac for the housing market in the Philadelphia-Camden-Wilmington MSA:

 Housing affordability is another statistic real estate investors review to determine the potential demand for rental property.

 As a rule of thumb, markets where it is more expensive to buy a house usually see a higher percentage of renters.
-However, even though houses are affordable in Philadelphia, there is still a high percentage of renter households, most likely due in part to the low resident median age of 34.5 years and the high percentage of single people (66% single vs. 34% married).
+However, even though houses are affordable in Philadelphia, there is still a high percentage of renter households.
+That may be due in part to the high percentage of single people (66% single vs. 34% married).

 The most recent housing affordability report from Kiplinger’s Personal Finance surveyed home prices in the 100 largest metro areas in the country.
 The survey uses an affordability scale of 1 to 10, with 1 being the more affordable market to buy a home in and 10 being the least affordable.